-Ovum facts (plural ova)
+Amazing Ovum facts (plural ova)

-- Those with female sex organs are born with hundreds of thousands of ova resting deep inside their ovaries. - The ovum is the largest human cell, and yet is no bigger than the tip of a pencil lead. - Ova carry one half the codes or genes that determine human life, while sperm carries the other half. - It is believed that the ovaries take turns ovulating from one month to the next - one month the left ovary, and the next month the right ovary. - Each ovum is encased in a lining sac called a follicle.
+- A girl is born with hundreds of thousands of ova resting deep inside her ovaries. - The ovum is the largest human cell, and yet is no bigger than the tip of a pencil lead. - Ova carry one half the codes or genes that determine human life, while sperm carries the other half. - It is believed that the ovaries take turns ovulating from one month to the next - one month the left ovary, and the next month the right ovary. - Each ovum is encased in a lining sac called a follicle.
 At puberty some of the follicles start to mature and move toward the surface of the ovary. - A mature follicle forms a tiny blister-like bubble on the surface of the ovary.
-At ovulation the ovum pops out and is pulled into the fallopian tubes.
+At ovulation the ovum

-DIAGRAM OF FEMALE SEX ORGANS
+DIAGRAM OF FEMALE REPRODUCTIVE ORGANS